xmartin46/shroomish/designMeeting.md

 ### Scenarios
 - Marie (16): has a homework about mushrooms, and needs information about some types of mushrooms => she uses the app, finds the mushroom type she wants and reads information about that mushroom.
-- Marie (16): has gone to a trip with their parents and have founded some mushrooms => she identifies them and, if eatable, takes them
+- Marie (16): has gone to a trip with their parents and have founded some mushrooms => she identifies them and, if edible, takes them
 - Manolo (45): has been researching about 1 specific type of mushroom but needs more instances of that mushroom => he uses the app, sees the heat map of the mushroom and goes for them
 - David (30): he has just seen one type of mushroom he has not seen ever => he uses the app to first identify the mushroom and then read all the information about it
 - David (30):
-- Claire (35): she has gone to a trip in the forest and suddenly has found some mushrooms, and does not know whether taking them or not because she does not know if they are eatable or not => she uses the app to identify the mushrooms and know if they are eatable or not
+- Claire (35): she has gone to a trip in the forest and suddenly has found some mushrooms, and does not know whether taking them or not because she does not know if they are edible or not => she uses the app to identify the mushrooms and know if they are edible or not
 - Nathan (45): he needs more mushrooms of one type because they run out of them => he uses the map to look for the heat map of that mushroom
 - Nathan (45): he wants to sell more mushrooms => uses the app so that all the clients of our app know where each mushroom can be bought
 - Rose (60): needs to know if she can buy a mushroom nearby her house or if any company can bring it to her house => uses the app to know which companies sell that mushroom